arangodb/arangodb/Documentation/UserManual/Sharding.md

 coordinators and DBservers will simply inherit this configuration file from the dispatcher that has launched them.

-Let's summarise what you have to do, to enable authentication in a cluster:
+Let us summarise what you have to do, to enable authentication in a cluster:

   1. Set `server.disable-authentication` to `false` in all configuration files of all dispatchers (this is already the default).